How to Stand Out and Get Hired Through a Padel Recruitment Agency

 Soft Skills: Leadership, Communication, Punctuality

 A padel recruitment agency looks beyond technique.
-They assess if you are a reliable person, easy to work with, and capable of leading a group.
-Punctuality in interviews is your first test.
+They evaluate if you are reliable, easy to work with, and capable of leading a group.
+Punctuality for interviews is your first test.

 Hard Skills: Technique, Methodology, Planning